-Dr. Travis J. Worst is the Director of the Ohio Attorney General’s Center for the Future of Forensic Science at Bowling Green State University and an Assistant Teaching Professor in the Chemistry department at Bowling Green State University (BGSU).
+Dr. Travis J. Worst is the Director of the Ohio Attorney General’s Center for the Future of Forensic Science at Bowling Green State University and an Associate Teaching Professor in the Chemistry department at Bowling Green State University (BGSU).
 While taking on the responsibility for maintaining high academic standards and promoting scholarly research, Dr. Worst also teaches various classes.
 Prior to joining BGSU, Dr. Worst was a Forensic Scientist for the Ohio Bureau of Criminal Investigation (BCI).
 He worked in the Forensic Biology/DNA section and Drug Identification section over his 10 years.
 Dr. Worst also spent two and a half years at the Federal Bureau of Investigation (FBI) working in the Counterterrorism and Forensic Science Research Unit and the Chemical and Biological Sciences Unit.
 He received his PhD in Pharmacology from Wake Forest University.
 His research interests include studying the pharmacological effects of “designer drugs,” namely synthetic cannabinoids, synthetic cathinones, and fentanyl-like compounds as well as the various cannabinoids found in marijuana.

 Dr. Worst serves as a Faculty Mentor for BSFS students with a forensic chemistry or examination specialization.
 Dr. Worst also serves as Graduate Coordinator for the Master of Science in Forensic Science program.
 If you need assistance with advising, please contact Dr. Worst via email to set up an appointment.